 Starting with iOS 10, verify that the certificate is trusted by going to iOS Settings > About > Certificate Trust Setting.

 Under Certificate Trust Settings, see the section “ENABLE FULL TRUST FOR ROOT CERTIFICATES.”
 Make sure that your certificate has been selected for full trust.

 The root certificate is installed.
 The TLS-enabled clients and other application can use the root certificate using TLS.

 To configure the XenApp and XenDesktop Site:

-Before beginning this configuration, install and configure Citrix Gateway to work with Web Interface.
+Before beginning this configuration, install and configure Citrix Gateway to operate with Web Interface.
 You can adapt these instructions to fit your specific environment.

-If you are using a Citrix Secure Gateway connection, do not configure Citrix Gateway settings on Citrix Workspace app for iOS.
+If you’re using a Citrix Secure Gateway connection, do not configure Citrix Gateway settings on Citrix Workspace app.

-Citrix Workspace app for iOS uses a XenApp and XenDesktop Site to get information about the applications a user has rights to and presents them to Citrix Workspace app for iOS running on the device.
-This is similar to the way you use the Web Interface for traditional SSL-based Citrix Virtual Apps connections for which a Citrix Gateway can be configured.
+Citrix Workspace app uses a XenApp and XenDesktop Site to get information about the applications an end user has rights to.
+In the process, the information is presented to Citrix Workspace app running on your device.
+Similarly, you can use the Web Interface for traditional SSL-based Citrix Virtual Apps connections.
+For the same SSL-based connection, you can configure Citrix Gateway.
 XenApp and XenDesktop Sites running on the Web Interface 5.x have this configuration ability built in.

 Configure the XenApp and XenDesktop Site to support connections from a Citrix Secure Gateway connection: